 All interns receive training in psychological assessment, group psychotherapy and in walk‑in/crisis care within the general training track of the internship.

 Interns also participate in training in an individual focus area.
-Currently available areas of focus are in Eating Disorders and Alcohol and Other Drug (AOD) use.
-Interns can also elect to spend a few hours a week providing Behavioral Health services in the Medical Clinic at Wardenburg Health Center.
-The training coordinator will work with interns and primary supervisors to schedule focus area selection at the beginning of the training year.
+Currently available areas of focus are in Eating Disorders, Alcohol and Other Drug (AOD) use, and Behavioral Health.
+The training director will work with interns and primary supervisors to schedule focus area selection at the beginning of the training year.

-The group therapy training provides the opportunity for an intern to understand and apply current research and theory in psychodynamic group psychotherapy through a combination of didactic and experiential learning.
+The group therapy training provides the opportunity for an intern to understand and apply current research and theory in group psychotherapy through a combination of didactic and experiential learning.
 The group therapy training program is a training track in which all trainees participate regardless of other focus interests.
-The training program consists of three components: 1) a weekly interactive, didactic seminar, 2) a weekly experiential training process group, in which trainess focus on the here-and-now experience and learn through participation and 3) co-facilitation of one or more clinic treatment groups.
-In addition to supervision in the didactic seminar and training group, interns will receive one-to-one supervision from their staff co-facilitators following each treatment group session.
+The training program consists of three components: 1) a weekly interactive, didactic seminar, 2) a weekly experiential training process group, in which trainess focus on the here-and-now experience and learn through participation and 3) co-facilitation of one or more CAPS treatment groups.
+In addition to supervision in the didactic seminar and training group, interns will receive one-on-one supervision from their staff co-facilitators following each treatment group session.